Holic75/KingmakerRebalance/README.md

 - Fixed issue where certain domains (mostly for druids) did not allow to use non-domain spells if they had lower level than that on domain list (respec is required),
 - Fixed missing druid scaling on 1st level Weather domain ability,
 - Monks no longer gain their AC bonus if using shield and fighting unarmored,
-- (Greater) Elemental Focus feat should now correctly work with kineticist substance infusions.
+- (Greater) Elemental Focus feat should now correctly work with kineticist substance infusions,
+- Anarchic/Axiomatic/Holy/Unholy weapon enchants damage no longer triggers on non weapon attacks.

 Mod also changes stats of some npcs (optional)
 - Valerie class was changed to Vindictive Bastard and stats to 18/10/14/13/10/15